 ML model: mathematical algorithm that can be "trained" by data and human expert input as examples to replicate a decision an expert would make when provided that same information.

-ML model training: capabilities of an ML training function to take data, run it through an ML model, derive the associated loss and adjust the parameterization of that ML model based on the computed loss.
+ML model training: process performed by an ML training function to take training data, run it through an ML model, derive the associated loss and adjust the parameterization of that ML model based on the computed loss.

+ML initial training: the ML entity training that generates the initial version of a trained ML entity.

+ML re-training: the ML training that generates a new version of a trained ML entity using the same type, but different values or distributions, of training data as that used to train the previous version of the ML entity.
+This new version of the trained ML entity (i.e., the re-trained ML entity) supports the same type of inference as the previous version of the ML entity, i.e., the data type of inference input and data type of inference output remain unchanged between the two versions of the ML entity.

-ML training: capabilities and associated end-to-end processes to enable an ML training function to perform ML model training (as defined above).
+ML training: capabilities and associated end-to-end processes to enable an ML training function to perform ML entity training (as defined ML initial training and ML re-training ).

 NOTE 2: ML training capabilities may include interaction with other parties to collect and format the data required for ML model training.

+NOTE 3: Training an ML entity refers to training the ML model(s) associated with the ML entity internally by the ML training function.

-ML training function: a function with ML training capabilities; it is also referred to as MLT function.
+ML training function: a logical function with ML training capabilities; also referred to as MLT function.

-AI/ML inference function: a function that employs an ML model and/or AI decision entity to conduct inference.
+AI/ML inference function: a logical function that employs an ML entity and/or AI decision entity to conduct inference.

 End of modified sections